 2017 Verano has a relatively long wheelbase ( 105.7 in) and a wider body structure compared to vehicles of similar length and class.
 It is relatively heavier, too, with curb weight of 3300 lbs.

 2017 Verano seats five adults.
-It has larger than average room for first-row passengers on four measurement, legs, shoulders, hips, and head.
+On first-row passenger room it falls below average on all four measurements: legs, shoulders, hips, and head room.
 When it comes to second-row passenger room, Verano ia a class-leader on only one measurement - head - and has a larger than average room for second-row passengers on hips.
 Trunk volume is the larger than average among its peers with 14.0 - 14.3 cu. ft.

 Trim | 2017 Verano 1SV | 2017 Verano Sport Touring | 2017 Verano Leather Group |